HunkRowgan/meetapp/README.md

 6. Given a user has selected a particular city
 When the user clicks on "Show Events Calendar"
 Then display a calendar view with the upcoming events for the next 14 days

+Serverless functions will be used (AWS Lambda) to interact with the authorisation server and the calendar API.